Show/hide contentOpenClose All

 Personal and key skills

-5. communicate ideas orally in seminars and in writing for coursework and exams, thereby demonstrating a capacity to review, assemble, and evaluate ancient and modern evidence.
+5. communicate ideas in small group work and in writing for coursework, thereby demonstrating a capacity to review, assemble, and evaluate ancient and modern evidence.

 7. manage their time and work to deadlines.

-In the 2019/2020 academic year the module will explore key sources and themes for the study of Ancient Greek history.
+In Autumn 2020 the module will explore key sources and themes for the study of Ancient Greek history.

 These include topics such as:

-The formation of ancient Greek identities, e.g. mythical origins, travel and mobility, religion, language, gender and sexuality, daily life, and death.
+The formation of ancient Greek identities, e.g. mythical origins, travel and mobility, religion, language, gender, and social status.

-Ancient empires, conquests, and conflicts, e.g. the Persian Wars, the Peloponnesian Wars, the Sacred Wars, and the emergence of Athens, Carthage, Macedonia, Persia, Syracuse, Sparta, and Thebes as hegemonic powers in the Mediterranean World.
+Ancient empires, conquests, and conflicts, e.g. the Persian Wars, the Peloponnesian Wars, the Sacred Wars, and the emergence of Athens, Macedonia, Persia, Sparta, and Thebes as hegemonic powers in the Mediterranean World.

 Ancient political thought, e.g. discussions of monarchy, aristocracy, oligarchy, democracy, and ideas about freedom, etc.

-The role of material culture and archaeological excavation in the study of ancient Greece, e.g. buildings, clay tablets, coins, graves, inscriptions, jewellery, papyri, and pottery.
+The role of material culture and archaeology in the study of ancient Greece, e.g. remains of ancient buildings, clay tablets, coins, inscriptions, papyri, and pottery.

 |Student Effort Type||Hours|